pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 2) Data activities labels are get from 'UCI HAR Dataset/activity_labels.txt'.

-3) Variables names are get from 'UCI HAR Dataset/features.txt', and those with containing 'mean()' or 'std()' were selected using grep function.
-To improve legibility of these complex variables I modified the original name.
+3) Measurements names are get from 'UCI HAR Dataset/features.txt', and those with containing 'mean()' or 'std()' were selected using grep function.
+To improve legibility of these complex measurements I modified the original name.
 The result is explained in 'CodeBook.md', but briefly I removed the number of variable from the original name with the strsplit and sapply functions keeping the description.
 Then I corrected the name of some variables that contained 'BodyBody'.
 Then I edited (actually expanded) the description as it is expressed in the Code Book.

-4) Data from test dataset were obtained (subject number, activities and data sensor measurementes) from:
+4) Data from test dataset are obtained (subject number, activities and data sensor measurementes) from:

         a.
 "UCI HAR Dataset/test/subject_test.txt"  (subject number)
         b.
 "UCI HAR Dataset/test/X_test.txt" (activity)
         c.
 "UCI HAR Dataset/test/y_test.txt" (data sensor measurements)

-5) Data from train dataset were obtained (subject number, activities and data sensor measurementes) from:
+5) Data from train dataset are obtained (subject number, activities and data sensor measurementes) from:

         a.
 "UCI HAR Dataset/train/subject_train.txt" (subject number)
         b.
 "UCI HAR Dataset/train/X_train.txt" (activity)